shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Why don’t you two share the bunk tonight?
 We can get Nephalie to fix it tomorrow.”

-“Or…” Mudrich shoved Wryonin out of her bed with ease.
+“Or…” Mudrich shoved Wryonin out of the bed with ease.
 “I’ll just move it!”
 Mudrich picked up the bunk bed and dropped it against the opposite wall with a loud thud.
 “Done.”

 “Ok, but we still need the wall fixed tomorrow.”

 “Sure, sure.”

 “It’s time for bed.”
-Lemilay said.
-“Can we just do prayer and go to sleep?”
+Lemilay yawned.
+“Can’t we just do prayer and go to sleep?”

 “Alright, time for prayer, then lights out.
 Let’s bow our heads.”
 Wryonin led them in prayer.
 “Alpha, Wolf God of the Loyal Moon, thank you for keeping Ersatzica safe today.
 Please help guide us in our tasks tomorrow, and help Mudrich and Ersatzica not get distracted when fixing the wall—”